niklasf/rust-btoi/README.md

 Changelog
 ---------

+* 0.4.1
+  - `-` was parsed as zero, but should have errored.
+Thanks @wayslog.
 * 0.4.0
   - Change type of radix to `u32` (from `u8`) to mirror the standard library.
   - No need to `#[inline]` generic functions.